microsoft/CSS-Exchange/docs/M365/MDO/ResendFailedOutboundMail.md

       - **Mail.Send** (Application)
     - Also grant admin consent for your tenant for both the permissions.

-    - When created, the API permissions should look like this:
+    - When created, the API permissions should look like this:<br>

     !['No Logical inconsistencies found'](img/API-perms.png)
     - Under `Manage | Certificates & secrets`, create a new client secret for the app.
       > [!IMPORTANT] Save the Value field of the secret **immediately** after creating it; you can't retrieve it later.